MicrosoftDocs/OfficeDocs-SharePoint/SharePoint/SharePointServer/governance/reset-certificate-generation-key-sharepoint-workflow-manager.md

 ## Trust the new certs on the SharePoint side

 As mentioned above, resetting the Certificate Generation Key results in new certificates being generated.
-These are self-signed certificates that your SharePoint servers will not trust.
+These are self-signed certificates that your SharePoint servers won't trust.
 You must take the following steps to make sure your SharePoint servers trust the new certificates.

 Trust the new workflow endpoint certificate on all SharePoint servers.
 You may have noticed that the PowerShell script above exported this certificate to the current directory as “WFsslCert.cer”.
 That’s the one your SharePoint servers need to trust.
 Copy it to each SharePoint server and install it to the Trusted Root Certification Authorities store.
 See [Install Workflow Manager certificates in SharePoint](/sharepoint/governance/install-workflow-manager-certificates-in-sharepoint-server) for detailed steps.